Onam is celebrated by Keralites irrespective of their religion, culture etc; Onam brings very fond memories to all Malayalees and it’s same with me.

 Now back to our topic, the star attraction of the Onasadaya, payasam.
 I guess you can divide payasam lovers broadly into two categories – those who love pal payasam (milk and sugar based) and those who love sharkkara payasam (jaggery & coconut milk based).
 I fall in the latter.

 Though I’ve made a full fledged Onasadaya only once after my wedding, I never compromised on payasams.
-Since my husband and myself fall into two different categories, I make both pal payasam and parippu payasam.
-Semiya payasam is his favorite and I should say its the simplest of all.
+Since Jose and myself fall into two different categories, I make both pal payasam and parippu payasam.
+Semiya payasam is his favorite and I should say its the simplest, easiest and quickest of all Payasams.

 If you don’t have much time to spare in the kitchen and still want to grab the festive mood of Onam, you can go for this easy and delicious treat :-)

 Post updated on 23 August, 2017 with step by step pictures and a detailed recipe.

 Heat 2 tbsp ghee in a bottom heavy pan and roast the semiya till golden brown.
 If you are using roasted semiya, just fry for 2-3 mins, till the raw smell goes…

 Add milk (2 ltrs) to it, bring it to boil and simmer.
 Cook till semiya is fully done, around 10-12 mins.
 Keep stirring in between…

 Add condensed milk and stir, till it is well combined with milk.
 Cook for 4-5 mins.
 Do a taste test and add sugar, if required…